-But aside from clean lines and easily readable features, what else are you going to need to know about character design?
+But aside from clean lines and easily readable features, what else are you going to need to know about character design and illustration?
 There's knowing what to exaggerate and what to play down, what to add to give a hint of background and depth, and what to do to develop personality.

-Getting started can be the trickiest part in any character design project, but once you've got some ideas these tips will help you breath life into your creation.
+Getting started can be the trickiest part in any character design project, but once you've got some ideas, these tips will help you breathe life into your creation.

 01. Decide who your character design is aimed at

 Think about your audience.
 Character designs aimed at young children, for example, are typically designed around basic shapes and bright colours.
 If you're working for a client, the character's target audience is usually predetermined, as Aussie artist Nathan Jurevicius explains.